-Note: Device certificates are only surfaced in third-party SAML sign-in flow if you configured the Single Sign-On Client Certificates policy.
+Note: Device certificates are only surfaced in a third-party SAML sign-in flow if you configured the Single Sign-On Client Certificates policy.

 From a guest or onboarding network, the user attempts to connect to the EAP-TLS (802.1x) network for the first time.
-At this point the extension that you force-installed guides the user through a set of steps (including authentication) before installing the certificate issued by the CA. When the certificate is installed, the user can select the EAP-TLS (802.1x) network and successfully connect.
+At this point, the extension that you force-installed guides the user through a set of steps (including authentication) before installing the certificate issued by the CA. When the certificate is installed, the user can select the EAP-TLS (802.1x) network and successfully connect.

-When an internal web page requires mutual TLS/SSL authentication, the internal web resource displays a message to the user that a certificate is required.
-At this point, the user can launch the extension that you force-installed, go through a similar set of steps as described for connecting to an EAP-TLS network, and refresh the browser to access the internal web page.
+When an internal webpage requires mutual TLS/SSL authentication, the internal web resource displays a message to the user that a certificate is required.
+At this point, the user can launch the extension that you force-installed, go through a similar set of steps as described for connecting to an EAP-TLS network, and refresh the browser to access the internal webpage.

 The chrome.platformKeys API allows extensions and apps, such as VPN, to access client certificates managed by the platform.
 The permission model governing their use depends on whether the user account is managed or unmanaged.
 The following applies regardless of whether the device is enrolled or not.Unmanaged account

-When the user logs in with an unmanaged account, such as their personal account, they own and are under full control of the certificates that have been manually imported onto the device.
+When the user signs in with an unmanaged account, such as their personal account, they own and are under full control of the certificates that have been manually imported onto the device.
 In this scenario, the user can grant a specific extension the permission to use chrome.platformKeys to access a particular certificate.
 There are no further restrictions.Managed account

 To specify extensions that can use client certificates:

-Select the extension you want to manage.
+Find and click the app that you want to manage.

 - Click Save.